Introduction

 - RAG-specific scan profile with retrieval poisoning detection

-- Webhook signature verification helpers in Node.js SDK
+- Webhook signature verification with HMAC-SHA256

 - Performance improvements: 40% faster scans with parallel probing